aradi/fypp/docs/fypp.rst

   $\: 1 + 2
   @\{if 1 > 2}\@

-FYPP will not recognize the escaped strings as directives, but will remove the backslash between the delimiter characters in the output.
+Fypp will not recognize the escaped strings as directives, but will remove the backslash between the delimiter characters in the output.
 If you put more than one backslash between the delimiters, only one will be removed.